 Ford’s 6.2-liter V8 “Boss” engine is placed in a block made of cast iron with aluminum heads.
-There are cast aluminum pistons and two valves for each cylinder (with a crank made of cast iron).
+There are cast aluminum pistons and two valves for each cylinder (with a cast iron crank).
 The engine’s compression ratio is 9:8:1.

 The 6.2-liter V8 engine’s breathing has been optimized both in its exhaust and intake sides.
 In each of its cylinders, it has two spark plugs.
 This allows the engine to burn the fuel better and more completely.
 Not only that, but also, thanks to the engine’s overbored design, it has enough room for larger valves which results in higher revs and more horsepower.

 Ford 6.2 Engine specs – What Makes 6.2-liter Ford Engine Powerful?